sjlow23/pathogd/README.md

    2. To obtain genomes at taxonomic ranks below species level, eg. sub-species or strain level, please download genomes manually.
 See [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download "ncbi-genome-download") or [ncbi-datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/ "ncbi_datasets") for options to download genomes using NCBI taxids and/or taxon names.

+   3. If using the `check` workflow with species names, ensure that only one species is specified for the `target` and `offtarget` fields in `config.txt`.

    The outputs of the `check` workflow are:

    * Number of target and non-target genomes available (specified in log file)
    * Scripts for downloading target and non-target genomes for GenBank and/or RefSeq assemblies.
 Random subsampling is automatically performed to retain a maximum of 1000 and 100 genomes for each target and non-target species, respectively.

 <p align="right">(<a href="#usage-top">back to top</a>)</p>